ejwilburn/PalaverCore/README.md

 internal port in the `ports` section of the `palavercore` service in `docker-compose.yml`.
 The connection string in app settings must also match the Postgres credentials in the `db` service in `docker-compose-yml` and the `host` must be set to `db`.

+You can also update your local hosts file and add an alias of `db` to `127.0.01` and keep the `PalaverCoreDB` container runner by itself and use that as the back end for launching Palaver directly in VS rather than a container.

 ## Semantic UI Tasks - Ignore Currently

 **gulp build-sui** - rebuild Semantic UI CSS and JS files.